 Now let’s get to the basics of cooking Jollof Rice

 When cooking Jellof rice, building a flavor base is very important.
 Don’t be in a haste to dump your ingredients in the pot otherwise, you will end up with what we call ”concoction”.
 Each step counts so try to do each of the steps in details.

-Once, the rice comes to a boil, reduce the heat to medium-low and continue to cook until the rice is done.
-Serve with Fried Chicken, Spicy Grilled Chicken, Grilled Tilapia Fish or Gizdodo
+Once, the rice comes to a boil, reduce the heat to medium-low immediately and continue to cook until the rice is done about 20 to 25 minutes.
+Serve with Fried Chicken, Spicy Grilled Chicken, Grilled Tilapia Fish or Gizzards and plantains.

 My final thoughts on making a great Jollof Rice.